jon-jonphillips/sql-formatter/README.md

 A very basic SQL formatter.
-All credit goes to [https://github.com/jdorn/sql-formatter](jdorn's sql-formatter project)
+All credit goes to <a href="https://github.com/jdorn/sql-formatter">jdorns sql-formatter project</a>.